 Eucott Bay Hot Springs

 These springs are some of the largest and best known on BC’s coast.
 You’d be best getting here by boat.
-You needn’t worry about anchoring as there’s a great bay for that that’s super popular with boaters.
+You needn’t worry about anchoring as there’s a great bay for that’s super popular with boaters.

-These springs . are in then Great Bear Rainforest so the chances are there will be a few bears not too far away… Just try not to think too much about that and enjoy the scenery.
+These springs are in the Great Bear Rainforest so the chances are there will be a few bears not too far away… Just try not to think too much about that and enjoy the scenery.
 You’ll be soaking whilst surrounded by glacier topped mountains, waterfalls and salt meadows and shouldered by giant moss-covered boulders fallen from the cliffs above.
 Another great thing about Eucott Bay Hot Springs is that they don’t have a sulphur smell!

 Radium Hot Springs

 Radium Hot Springs are in the Kootenay National Park and are an odourless spring and Canada’s biggest thermal pool!
+While many people think Radium Hot Springs are in Banff, they’re actually still part of BC.

 These springs are more of a resort.
 Expect it to be busier than some hot springs on this list but there are also more facilities.
 Here you’ll find a larger pool for swimming and a warmer, smaller pool for soaking.